 The plugin will walk each line of the versionlock file, and parse out the name and version of the package.
 It will then exclude any package by that name that doesn’t match one of the versions listed within the file.
-This is basically the same as doing an exclude for the package name itself (as you cannot exclude installed packages), but dnf will still see the versions you have installed/versionlocked as available so that dnf reinstall will still work, etc.
+This is basically the same as using dnf –exclude for the package name itself (as you cannot exclude installed packages), but dnf will still see the versions you have installed/versionlocked as available so that dnf reinstall will still work, etc.

-It can also work in the opposite way, like a fast exclude, by prefixing a ‘!’ character to the version.
+It can also work in the opposite way, like a fast exclude, by prefixing a ‘!’ character to the version recorded in the lock list file.
 This specifically excludes a package that matches the version exactly.

 Note the versionlock plugin does not apply any excludes in non-transactional operations like repoquery, list, info, etc.

 Add a versionlock for all available packages matching the spec.
 It means that only versions of packages represented by

 <package-name-spec>is converted to concrete NEVRAs which are used for locking.
 The NEVRAs to lock to are first searched among installed packages and then (if none is found) in all currently available packages.